leonstel/leonstel.github.io/recursive_tree_part2.md

 }
 ```

+##### Bonus Jackpot
-With the hide flag included in the incoming data it is now possible the hide the leafs from external code.
+An extra advantage of the hide flag being prepped to the input data is that it could be manipulated
+from external code.
+An conversation between those two would be like:

+Code: "HEEE..
+HEE ARE YOU UP?"
+Tree: "NOW I DO.., WHAT DO YOU WANT IT MUST BE OF REAL IMPORTANCE AT THIS TIME OT THE NIGHT"
+Code: "HEEE...
+HEEEEEE...
+HIDE THE NTH LEAF FROM BRANCH TWO!"

 Status
 ```